Stochastic Modelling of Symmetric Positive Definite Material Tensors: Stochastic modelling

-so one may take its logarithm $\wmeanH(\event)=\log(\wmeanC(\event))$.
+\end{linenomath} so one may take its logarithm $\wmeanH(\event)=\log(\wmeanC(\event))$.
 Usually it is tacitly assumed that such a transformation or scaling to a dimensionless form was performed before computing functions of $\genSecTensor$.

-The second kind of representation we shall consider, is the approach (see e.g.\ \cite{soize_nonparametric_2000, soize_2006, GuilleminotSoize2011, GuilleminotSoize2012}) where the problem to ensure that each $\genSecTensor(\event)$ is SPD is solved by representing the tensor as a generalised square.
+The second kind of representation we shall consider, is the approach (see e.g.\ \cite{soize_nonparametric_2000, soize_2006, GuilleminotSoize2011, GuilleminotSoize2012, Grigoriu2016}) where the problem to ensure that each $\genSecTensor(\event)$ is SPD is solved by representing the tensor as a generalised square.
 The very definition of being positive in an algebra is that the element is a generalised square, i.e.\ $\genSecTensor(\event) = \vek{G}^T(\event)\vek{G}(\event) $ with $\vek{G}(\event)\in \mrm{GL}(d)$ non-singular.
 In this approach as described in the cited literature, the matrix $\vek{G}(\event)$ is chosen as upper triangular, and thus one is certain to use only the right number of parameters.
-In \cite{GuilleminotSoize2013a, GuilleminotSoize2014} this representation as a generalised square is combined with the exponential representation described above.
-Now $\mrm{GL}(d)$ is not a vector space, and any $\vek{L} \in \mrm{GL}(d)$ has to satisfy the non-linear constraint $\det \vek{L} \neq 0$.
-But by controlling the diagonal elements of the upper triangular matrix $\vek{G}(\event) \in \mrm{GL}(d)$ such that $\det \vek{G}(\event) > 0$ ---the matrix $\vek{G}(\event)$ may thus be seen as a Cholesky-like factor of $\genSecTensor(\event)$ ---one can indeed make sure that it is invertible, and this otherwise troublesome nonlinear constraint of non-vanishing determinant becomes simpler.
+In \cite{GuilleminotSoize2013a, GuilleminotSoize2014} this representation as a generalised square is combined with the exponential representation described above. \rvsi{Group invariance due to material symmetries in this approach has only been considered for the mean \cite{soize_nonparametric_2000, soize_2006, GuilleminotSoize2011, GuilleminotSoize2012, Grigoriu2016}.
+A construction similar to \feq{Eq:Scaling} has been used for this purpose, in the form of factoring the mean $\meanC = \widehat{\vek{G}}^T\widehat{\vek{G}}$ which has the required group invariance (e.g.\ Choleski factorisation), and then setting $\genSecTensor(\event) = \widehat{\vek{G}}^T \lmeanC(\event) \widehat{\vek{G}}$.
+Here $\lmeanC(\event) \in \PosSymSecRankSpace$ is completely anisotropic, but SPD and with mean equal to the identity $\vek{I}$; cf.\ also \feqs{Eq:SpecDec-rep}{Eq:ExpSpecDec-rep}.
+Now $\PosSymSecRankSpace$ is not a vector space, and any \rvsi{nonsingular} $\lmeanC \in \PosSymSecRankSpace$ has to satisfy the non-linear constraint $\det \lmeanC \neq 0$.
+By controlling the diagonal elements of an upper triangular matrix $\vek{L}(\event) \in \mrm{GL}(d)$ such that $\det \vek{L}(\event) > 0$ ---the matrix $\vek{L}(\event)$ may thus be seen as a Cholesky-like factor of $\lmeanC (\event) = \vek{L}(\event)^T\vek{L}(\event) \in \PosSymSecRankSpace$ } ---one can indeed make sure that it is invertible, and this otherwise troublesome nonlinear constraint of non-vanishing determinant becomes simpler.